tc360950/CONET/README.md

 and for TN2 breast cancer data -- in CONET/R/TN2_corrected_counts_with_indices_50cells.csv
 ```

-## CONET should be used with the aid of provided Python scripts.
+## CONET should be used with the aid of provided Python scripts - there's no way to call CPP code directly

 Examples and details are provided in three notebooks:
 #### Biological_data